rscosta/hls4encdec/README.md

 Introduction
 ------------
-hls4encdec is an application for encryption and decryption HLS chunks.
+hls4encdec is an application for encrypting and decrypting HLS chunks using OpenSSL library.

 The encryption and decryption are done by OpenSSL functions.